-Blood pressure and heart rate are checked by the nurse every so often after the procedure.
+The nurse will check blood pressure and heart rate throughout the recovery.
 This is routine after a biopsy.

 If your child needs to go to the bathroom, please let the nurse know.
-Each urine sample needs to be looked at and measured.
+We need to collect and measured each urine sample.
 It is common to see blood in your child’s urine.
-Most often this clears within 6 to 12 hours.
+Most often, this clears within 6 to 12 hours.

-As soon as your child is fully awake, it is ok to have something to drink or eat.
+As soon as your child is fully awake, they can have something to drink or eat.
 The nurse keeps track of how much your child is drinking.
 Please encourage your child to drink.

 Most children can go home or to the Ronald McDonald House at the end of the day.
 A few children may need to stay overnight.

-If your child goes home or to the Ronald McDonald House the night of the biopsy, please have your child rest for the rest of the evening and night.
+If your child goes home or to the Ronald McDonald House, please have your child rest.

 No heavy exercise, sports, gym class or heavy lifting for 2 weeks.
 We will give you a doctor’s excuse for gym classes at school.

-You can expect your child to have some pain.
+Your child may have some pain.
 You may give acetaminophen (Tylenol®) as directed.

 When to Call

-If your child has any of these symptoms, please call us:
+Please call if your child has any of these symptoms:

 Back pain that is new or not getting better each day